RealDeuce/bfrd-obsidian/Monsters/Monsters/Wereboar.md

   - name: Slam (Boar or Hybrid Form Only).
     desc: "*Melee Weapon Attack:* +5 to hit, reach 5 ft., one target.  *Hit:* 10 (2d6 + 3) bludgeoning damage."
   - name: Tusks (Boar or Hybrid Form Only).
     desc: "*Melee Weapon Attack:* +5 to hit, reach 5 ft., one target.  *Hit:* 10 (2d6 + 3) slashing damage.
-If the target is a Humanoid, it must succeed on a DC 12 CON save or be cursed with the wereboar lycanthropy curse (see Curse of Lycanthropy sidebar)."
+If the target is a Humanoid, it must succeed on a DC 12 CON save or be cursed with the wereboar [[../../Running the Game/Environmental Hazard Descriptions/Curse Descriptions#Curse of Lycanthropy|lycanthropy curse]]."
 subtype: Shapechanger, Lycanthrope
 size: Medium
 ac: 10 in humanoid form, 11 (natural armor) in boar or hybrid form